NYUAD-CRC/crc-docs/source/hpc/system/filezilla_transfer.rst

 1. Open your browser in your workstation.
 2. Open this page: https://filezilla-project.org/
 3. Click Download FileZilla Client.
 4. After finishing the downloading, finish the installation.
-If in question, contact us or check this guide: https://wiki.filezilla-project.org/Client_Installation
+If you have any question, please contact us at jubail.admins@nyu.edu or check this guide: https://wiki.filezilla-project.org/Client_Installation

 Once the installation is done,